 In both cases, we may not be able to share all of the details of the emergency with you, but we will make sure you are aware of university response to both individual students and the larger campus community.

-Family weekend is October 14-16th, 2016.
+Family weekend is October 13-15th, 2017.
 Family Weekend is a wonderful weekend held each fall on the UA campus for a student’s entire family.
 Thousands of families return to spend time with their students and faculty, tour campus, and cheer on the football team to a victory.
-Family Weekend’s website will be available mid-summer.
+Family Weekend’s new website will be April 1, 2017.
 The site will give you up to date activities for the next Family Weekend and is the place to register to attend activities.

 Each year Family Weekend activities vary based on the feedback from previous year’s events.
 Registration for Family Weekend includes access to campus meals, special events with faculty, and other campus activities designed for students and their families.
 You can view the entire schedule for the next Family Weekend and register online at familyweekend.arizona.edu.